 My online tea store, Linden Botanicals, was founded out of a passion for helping people optimize their health.
 I had Lyme disease 10 years ago.
 Three years of antibiotics did nothing.
 Then I found Phyllanthus niruri, a plant from the Amazon rainforest known for aiding kidney health.
 Lyme disease can affect every system and get into your central nervous system.
 Phyllanthus niruri originally helped me with a kidney stone (the plant’s other name, Chanca Piedra, means “stone breaker”).
 I did a lot more research and learned it could also be helpful for Lyme disease.
 Over 1,000 studies have been done on this plant.

-You can make the tea like you would drip coffee using the powdered plant.
-Tea has many health benefits, and I use it daily.
+Herbal tea has many health benefits, and I use it daily.
 I drink a mix of Phyllanthus niruri, Terminalia chebula, and Cistanche tubulosa before workouts.
 Terminalia helps support cartilage and joints.
 Cistanche is a good support for bones and muscles.
 I use a ½ teaspoon of the mixed extracts in a cup of blueberry juice.
 You could use water or another juice, that’s just my preference.

 Where are your herbs sourced, and how did you choose which your online tea store will sell?